GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 Artifacts, being contracts, require clearly typed method arguments.
 However, the handler cannot process all types uniformly.
 To avoid extensive ad hoc duplications, all types SHOULD be encoded into bytes before being supplied to and returned from artifacts.

 This approach allows each variable or result of an artifact to be processed as bytes by both the handler and off-chain code, significantly simplifying implementation.
+The "all bytes" approach provides a unified method for data transfer regardless of the underlying type, resolving heterogeneous data handling challenges.

 ### Artifact dataflow traits